sardisnetwork/docs/Announcement.md

 Dear users

 Both the applications and assets in the Sardisecology are increasingly abundant.
-Sardiscommunities and Sardis Wallet have jointly launched the " Amazing Mining Thursday on SARDIS".
+Sardis communities and Sardis Wallet have jointly launched the " Amazing Mining Thursday on SARDIS".
 During the event, users can get higher income through deposit and borrow, with APY up to 30%.
 Click on the link to join the mining during the " Amazing Mining Thursday on SARDIS":

 Earn from both deposit and borrow.